MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 ms.service: azure-nodejs
 ---

-# Azure modules for Node.js
+# Azure modules for JavaScript

-Manage Azure resources and connect to services from your Node.js applications with the Azure modules for Node.js.
+Manage Azure resources and connect to services from your JavaScript applications with the Azure modules for JavaScript.
 The code is available as [npm modules](node-sdk-azure-install.md) for use in your projects.

 ## Manage Azure resources